The-Plottwist/Arch-setup/README.md

 - Adding a user account

+- And a few more...

-All of the packages are predifined and can be changed before running the script.
+All of the packages are predefined and can be changed before running the script.
 For more information, visit my [Packages](https://github.com/The-Plottwist/Arch-setup/blob/main/Packages.md) manual.

 ## Usage